imoontech/vue-django-channels/README.md

 ```commandline
 docker-compose run yarn
 ```
-For some reason yarn and npm fail to install node-sass properly resulting in this error `ENOENT: no such file or directory, scandir '/code/node_modules/node-sass/vendor'`.
+For some reason, running yarn this way causes npm to fail to run the node-sass install script properly resulting in this error
+`ENOENT: no such file or directory, scandir '/code/node_modules/node-sass/vendor'`.
+This seems to happen every time I run yarn to update with new packages.
 This may be something with my current config so you may not get this error.

 To fix this, run bash in a yarn container and run the `install.js` script:
 ```bash